roeetsahi/Enova-Ecommerce-Data-Analysis/README.md

 </p>

 **Data Quality & Integrity:**
 To reduce data-quality risk and minimize avoidable analytical bias, the source data was validated, standardized, and transformed prior to analysis.
-Please review the **[Data Cleaning & Preparation Log](data-cleaning-log.md)** for the complete methodology.
+Please review the **[Data Cleaning & Preparation Log](data-cleaning-log.md)** for the complete methodology, analytical limitations, and documented assumptions.

 ---